IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 ### Methods

-`override String toString()` - Returns a string equivalent of the argument according to its value's type.
-For example, if the value is an instance of a class it will be serialized with JSON.

-`String toString(Boolean pretty)` - Returns a string equivalent of the argument according to its value's type.
-For example, if the value is an instance of a class it will be serialized with JSON.
-For object arguments will return prettified argument if the `pretty` param is true.

 `Boolean isVariable()` - Returns true if the value of the argument references a variable.
 Otherwise, returns false.
 The value is considered as a variable if it starts with the dollar `$` sign.

 ---